alan-turing-institute/trustchain/docs/ion.md

 ### Docker Container vs. Full Installation

 The simplest way to run ION is using Docker, and it can be a useful way to experiment with the system before performing a full installation.
-However, this method provides a read-only ION node.
+However, this method provides a **read-only ION node**.
 This means that it provides access to existing DIDs, but cannot be used to create and publish new ones.

 If you would like to be able to use Trustchain to create and publish your own DIDs, follow the full installation instructions below (and ignore the [ION with Docker](#ion-with-docker) section).

-If you want to install ION using Docker, you can skip most of this page and just follow the instructions in the [ION with Docker](#ion-with-docker) section.
+If you want to run ION using Docker, you can skip most of this page and just follow the instructions in the [ION with Docker](#ion-with-docker) section.

 ### Mainnet vs. Testnet